almostearthling/when-command-testsuite/README.md

 ### Configuration

 There is not much to be configured.
 However there are some parameters: the ones about times (`GRACE_TIME_MINUTES`, `SLEEP_TEST_MINUTES`, `SLEEP_DEFER_MINUTES`), for instance, can be modified.
 I tend to set them to something more than what is strictly needed, but not much more: it's safe to leave them alone.
-One parameter might need to be changed, that is the `WHEN_BASE` variable: if **When** was not installed in the usual `/opt/when-command` directory, it has to be set to the actual installation base directory.
+One parameter might need to be changed, that is the `WHEN_BASE` variable: if **When** was not installed in the usual `/opt/when-command` directory or if a different setup (eg. a repository clone) has to be used, it has to be set to the actual installation base directory.

 ### What Can be Tested